evelinapinzaru/KnightsTour/README.md

 to be a 2D array (a matrix) and called it *board*.
 When dynamically allocated, the *board* is initialised with 0's to show that no position has ever been occupied.

+*Note: The squares on the board are counted starting with 1*

 The solution revolves around the **search_4_solutions()** function :
 ```c
 void search_4_solutions(int** board, int n, int i, int j, int position_nr) {